ivanchubb/ivan.chubb.dev/docs/index.md

 Officially, my job is to prepare early and mid career developers to perform in the organization at large.

 :detective: But really?
-I am a detective who finds people's hidden talents, and gives them the resources they need to reach their full potential :rocket:.
+I am a detective who finds people's hidden talents, and gives them the support they need to reach their full potential. :rocket:.

 [Click here for my full resume](resume.md)